manoramu/n26-assignment/README.md

 ## Rest API - API Playground TestCases

+You can find the automation package in N26Project folder.

 Please find below the steps to setup this project in eclipse and to run the project in the same

 ### Basic Requirements